orcaprog/RESTful-API/README.md

 API is the acronym for application programming interface — a software intermediary that allows two applications to talk to each other.

-##  What is API in simple words?
-API is the acronym for application programming interface — a software intermediary that allows two applications to talk to each other.

 ## What is Web API